duke-compsci308-spring2016/lab_rps/DESIGN.md

 * Will contain a method that takes in two actions and checks with the corresponding action classes in order to figure out the result of the game
 * This method will search the hashmaps to find the corresponding RPSAction classes in order to call the doesBeat methods on them, to determine the outcome of the game.
 * The output string will be stored in another list of strings to store game outcomes and print them, could create a gameOutcome class if needed
+* Will also update a the score of the game
 ```java
 	private HashMap<String, RPSAction> mapOfStringsToRules;
 	private List<String> listOfGameOutComes;